 Local businesses are more likely to take the initiative to support their community.
 This can be in the form of donating funds to non-profits or goods to events and those in need.
 Because local businesses are owned and operated by your neighbours, they are more invested in the well-being of their community compared to large conglomerates.

 How can you and your family support the local economy?

 Supporting local businesses could be as simple as buying ice cream from your local ice cream parlour instead of the big brand grocery store.

 There are many ways you can support your local economy and get your kids involved too.
 By shopping local, you can teach your kids the power their money has in shaping their community and can give them a sense of pride, knowing they can positively contribute to their neighbourhood.

 Find opportunities to change your shopping habits

-Shopping and dining locally, especially in 2021, is about recognizing the strength and resiliency of all Canadians.
+Shopping and dining locally is about recognizing the strength and resiliency of all Canadians.
 By shopping locally, we all play a role in healing our communities and helping rebuild the Canadian economy.

 Teach your kids the benefits of shopping local

 Teaching your kids the benefits of shopping local is a great place to start!
 Getting your kids to shop local is a great way for them to get involved in the community and understand how their decisions can have a positive impact.
 Who doesn’t love the feeling of making a small business owners’ day when you make a purchase with them.